Frog: Skin

 Many frogs are able to absorb water and oxygen directly through the skin, especially around the pelvic area, but the permeability of a frog's skin can also result in water loss.
 Glands located all over the body exude mucus which helps keep the skin moist and reduces evaporation.
-Some glands on the hands and chest of males are specialized to produce sticky secretions to aid in amplexus.
+Some glands on the hands and chest of males are specialised to produce sticky secretions to aid in amplexus.
 Similar glands in tree frogs produce a glue-like substance on the adhesive discs of the feet.
 Some arboreal frogs reduce water loss by having a waterproof layer of skin, and several South American species coat their skin with a waxy secretion.
 Other frogs have adopted behaviours to conserve water, including becoming nocturnal and resting in a water-conserving position.
 Some frogs may also rest in large groups with each frog pressed against its neighbours.
 This reduces the amount of skin exposed to the air or a dry surface, and thus reduces water loss.
 Woodhouse's toad (Bufo woodhousii), if given access to water after confinement in a dry location, sits in the shallows to rehydrate.
 The male hairy frog (Trichobatrachus robustus) has dermal papillae projecting from its lower back and thighs, giving it a bristly appearance.
-They contain blood vessels and are thought to increase the area of the skin available for respiration.
+These contain blood vessels and are thought to increase the area of the skin available for respiration.

-Some species have bony plates embedded in their skin, a trait that appears to have evolved independently several times.
+Some species have bony plates embedded in the skin, a trait that appears to have evolved independently several times.
 In certain other species, the skin at the top of the head is compacted and the connective tissue of the dermis is co-ossified with the bones of the skull (exostosis).

 Camouflage is a common defensive mechanism in frogs.
 Features such as warts and skin folds are usually on ground-dwelling frogs, for whom smooth skin would not provide such effective camouflage.
 Certain frogs change colour between night and day, as light and moisture stimulate the pigment cells and cause them to expand or contract.
 Some are even able to control their skin texture.
 The Pacific tree frog (Pseudacris regilla) has green and brown morphs, plain or spotted, and changes colour depending on the time of year and general background colour.
-The Wood Frog (Lithobates sylvaticus) uses disruptive coloration including black eye markings similar to voids between leaves, bands of the dorsal skin (dorsolateral dermal plica) similar to a leaf midrib as well as stains, spots & leg stripes similar to fallen leaf features.
+The Wood frog (Lithobates sylvaticus) uses disruptive coloration including black eye markings similar to voids between leaves, bands of the dorsal skin (dorsolateral dermal plica) similar to a leaf midrib as well as stains, spots and leg stripes similar to fallen leaf features.